Armaldio/c2-electron/README.md

 ## Export your game ##
 * Select Kongregate (HTML will not work) and export to **Electron_folder**/ressources/app/www *(Never delete the node_module folder.)*
-* Run your game by launching **Electron_folder**/electron-prebuilt-version.exe or just let it reload automatically if you have launched livereload !
+* Run your game by launching **Electron_folder**/electron-prebuilt-{version}.exe or just let it reload automatically if you have launched livereload !

 ## Compile electron from source ##
 TODO

-## Use specifi Electron version ##
+## Use specific Electron version ##
 TODO

-If you have any issue please ask [here](https://github.com/armaldio/c2-electron-plugin/issues)
+If you have any issue please ask [here](https://github.com/armaldio/c2-electron/issues)